Why Bats Are Important For Our Environment

 The reproductive success of a variety of plants is dependent on fruit-eating bats that provide an effective service of seed dispersal.
 Columnar cacti and agaves in arid regions are bat pollinated.
 Phyllostomid bats pollinate 360 different species of plants.

 Two-thirds of bat species are insectivorous mammals.
-They consume insects from forests, agricultural farmlands, wetlands and aquatic bodies such as lakes and streams.
+They consume insects from forests, agricultural farmlands, wetlands, and aquatic bodies such as lakes and streams.
 Bats consume a vast number of insects that would otherwise cause damage to farm crops.
-They consume insects like beetles, grasshoppers, etc. It has been said that a single night time feed of millions of bats can reduce around 14000kgs of agricultural pests and insects.
+They consume insects like beetles, grasshoppers, etc. It has been said that a single nighttime feed of millions of bats can reduce around 14000kgs of agricultural pests and insects.
 Bats are also known to consume around 50 tons of mosquitoes and other insects annually.
 This helps reduce the mosquito population drastically.

 Indicators Of Biodiversity

-The studies of bat tell us a lot about the state of the environment because they are the top predators of nocturnal insects.
+The studies of bats tell us a lot about the state of the environment because they are the top predators of nocturnal insects.
 These creatures are susceptible to changes in the surrounding environments where they frequent.

 We all know that bats rely on thousands of other nocturnal insects to survive, but there are other animals whose survival within the ecosystem depends on bats and the caloric value they provide.
 Mammals like weasels, ringtail cats, raccoons, falcons, and owls eat bats and attack them while they roost.
-These birds and animals are dependent on the bats as their food sources.
+These birds and animals are dependent on bats as their food source.

 Engineering & Aviation Inspirations

 Echolocation and membrane-like wings, which are unique features of bats, have given inspiration to several innovators to form the basis of Technology in aviation and the fields of engineering.
 Base jumping wingsuits have taken a few cues from the aerodynamics of bats.
-According to wildlife animal control, in San Antonio, bats are protected by federal and state regulations.
-The use of chemicals such as insecticides, rodenticides, disinfectants and mothballs to kill or rid bats is a federal violation.
-According to wildlife conservationists, no-one can hunt, offer sale, buy, or possess a bat either alive or dead.
+According to wildlife animal control in San Antonio, bats are protected by federal and state regulations.
+The use of chemicals such as insecticides, rodenticides, disinfectants, and mothballs to kill or rid bats is a federal violation.
+According to wildlife conservationists, no one can hunt, offer sale, buy, or possess a bat, either alive or dead.